 Due to the severity of the offense, driving under the influence of drugs or alcohol always comes with a harsh set of penalties for offenders.
 Those who are caught driving while intoxicated may:

 Much of these laws and subsequent consequences serve to emphasize the fact that driving while intoxicated is an incredibly dangerous action that can come with severe, life-altering consequences.
+Our Atlanta personal injury attorneys are ready to help you recover.

 Would you like to embed this map on your site?